cakephp/docs/en/contributing/documentation.rst

 - If the original content is missing some info, submit an edit for that first.

-Documentation formatting guide
+Documentation Formatting Guide
 ==============================

-The new CakePHP documentation is written with `ReST formatted text <http://en.wikipedia.org/wiki/ReStructuredText>`_.
-ReST (Re Structured Text) is a plain text markup syntax similar to markdown or textile.
-To maintain consistency, follow these guidelines to format and structure your text.
+The new CakePHP documentation is written with
+`ReST formatted text <http://en.wikipedia.org/wiki/ReStructuredText>`_.
+ReST (Re Structured Text) is a plain text markup syntax similar to markdown, or textile.
+To maintain consistency it is recommended that when adding to the CakePHP documentation you follow the guidelines here on how to format and structure your text.

-Line length
+Line Length
 -----------

 Lines of text should be wrapped at 80 columns.
-The only exception should be long URLs and code snippets.
+The only exception should be long URLs, and code snippets.

 Headings and Sections
 ---------------------